 Here are some out of the box ways individuals and businesses are doing their part to be eco-conscious citizens.

-Better, greener farming techniques
+1. Better, greener farming techniques

-Farmers who are concerned with conservation have largely turned to no till farming as a sustainable and eco-friendly way to farm.
+Farmers who are concerned with conservation have largely turned to no-till farming as a sustainable and eco-friendly way to farm.
 Traditionally, farmers have relied on tilling with tractors to prepare the soil for planting season.
 But tillage can injure both the soil and the environment by exposing the soil to erosion.
 Businesses like Exapta have created equipment that allows the farmer to puncture the ground and plant seeds.

 Allowing the soil to remain undisturbed instead of tilling increases water retention in the soil.
 This results in less water needed for watering a crop.
-Additionally, reducing tractor use means less fossil fuels used during a planting season.
+Additionally, reducing tractor use means fewer fossil fuels used during a planting season.

 Planting a garden and farming are often touted as being a popular way to be eco-friendly that anyone can take up.
-After all, with a garden, you have vegetables and food produce that does not need to travel thousands of miles to arrive at your kitchen table.
+After all, with a garden, you have vegetables and food production that does not need to travel thousands of miles to arrive at your kitchen table.
 But how you go about doing so matters as proven by enterprising eco-conscious farmers.

 Surprise! #MeatlessMondays has more substance than its use as a trending Instagram hashtag.